What Is a VPN? How It Works and Common Uses

 VPNs cost money to run, so alarm bells should be ringing when you see a VPN offering free service unless they have a healthy supply of ad revenue.
 Not only are free services inherently slower, less secure, and typically fail to mask your IP address, but they also carry serious dangers such as harvesting your information or hijacking your internet bandwidth and IP address.
 Using your own computer’s address, these free VPNs can allow other users to perform illegal activities while using your location.
 However, some free VPNs are legitimate.

 However, a paid VPN offers more security along with the promise not to sell your information or use your bandwidth for others.
 The third party utilizes your subscription to pay for its services instead.
 You’ll also find that your connection runs faster, doesn’t drop out frequently, and your IP address gets masked.
-Paid services don’t cost that much either, starting as low as $2 per month during a promotion.
-Regularly, pricing starts at around $4-$6 per month (or paid yearly or as a 2-5 year package).
+Paid services don’t cost that much either, starting as low as $2 per month.

 Why the Controversy?